CarineRey/pcoc/README.md

 docker run -e LOCAL_USER_ID=`id -u $USER` --rm -v $PWD:$PWD carinerey/pcoc pcoc_sim.py -td $PWD/trees -o $PWD/output_pcoc --pcoc --topo --ident
 ```

-Results will can be found in $PWD/output_pcoc/RUN_yyyymmdd_hhmmss/
+Results will be found in $PWD/output_pcoc/RUN_yyyymmdd_hhmmss/

-We will find:
+You will find:

-  * Run_metadata.tsv: a tabular file with metada about this run
+  * Run_metadata.tsv: a tabular file with metadata about this run
-  * Tree_metadata.tsv: a tabular file with metada about all input trees
+  * Tree_metadata.tsv: a tabular file with metadata about all input trees
   * Tree_#: for each input tree a directory containing results for this input tree:

-    * Metadata_Scenarios.tsv: a tabular file with metada about this input tree
+    * Metadata_Scenarios.tsv: a tabular file with metadata about this input tree
-    * BenchmarkResults.tsv: a tabular file which summarize the number of TP/FP/TN/FN/... for each used methods (--pcoc/--ident/--topo) for different thresholds and for different couple of profile use to simulate the data ( see --nb_sampled_couple, min_dist_CAT)
+    * BenchmarkResults.tsv: a tabular file which summarizes the number of TP/FP/TN/FN/... for each used methods (--pcoc/--ident/--topo), for different thresholds, and for different couples of profiles used to simulate the data ( see --nb_sampled_couple, min_dist_CAT)
     * nw_trees:  a directory containing for each scenario the newick formated tree
-    * sequences:  a directory containing for each scenario, all simulated sequences (the option --no_clean_seqs must be used)
+    * sequences:  a directory containing for each scenario, all simulated alignments (the option --no_clean_seqs must be used, otherwise the sequences are discarded)
     * likelihood_summaries:  a directory containing for each scenario, likelihood summaries (the option --get_likelihood_summaries must be used)
-    * plot_tree_ali:  a directory containing for each scenario, a plot with the tree, the alignment and the posterior probabilities per site for each used methods (the option --plot_ali must be used)
+    * plot_tree_ali:  a directory containing for each scenario, a plot with the tree, the alignment and the posterior probabilities per site for each used method (the option --plot_ali must be used)

 ## Detection: